I see the message Unable to connect to network scanner. Check the scanner, network, and connection settings. What should I do?

 Note: If you do not see the Enable Editing button, run the Epson Scan 2 Utility as the administrator.
-Navigate to the shortcut for the Epson Scan 2 Utility, right-click the shortcut, and then click Run as administrator.
+To run the Epson Scan 2 Utility as the administrator, navigate to the Epson Scan 2 Utility shortcut, right-click the shortcut, and then click Run as administrator.

 - Select your product from the list in the Scanner Settings window and click Delete or - .